8gears/keycloak-auth-proxy/README.md

 There are two very common use cases why one would use the Keycloak Auth Proxy together with an Identity & Access Management Service (IAM)

-- Protect static websites from unauthorized access only allowing authenticated users to see the content.
+- Protect static websites from unauthorized access, allowing only authenticated users to see the content.
   This is useful in combination with static website generator or other generated documentation.
-- Outsource the authentication/authorization to Keycloak Auth Proxy and just relay on the header parameter with username and grants which are forwarded to the upstream application.
+- Outsource the authentication/authorization step to Keycloak Auth Proxy and just relay on the forward HTTP headers with username/grants in the upstream application.
+  This approach can be handy if you have an application, where there are no OpenID Connect library or if you don't won't perform to many changes in the application.

 ## Usage